 “In addition, direct-visibility data channels and a satellite channel for over-the-horizon communications are being integrated into marine LHCs.
 The fact that sometimes a marine drone needs to be lowered for positive identification of objects using its own reconnaissance station and fly below the radio frequency horizon increases the importance of the wideband over-horizon channel. ”

-Meanwhile, Israel Aerospace Industries (IAI) delivered marine versions of its Heron 1 MALE UAV to Indian and Israeli fleets.
+Meanwhile, Israel Aerospace Industries (IAI) has supplied naval versions of its Heron 1 MALE UAV to the Indian and Israeli fleets.

 Developed by its Malat Division, the Heron 1 UAV has a take-off weight of 1100 kg and a payload of up to 250 kg.
 Its standard target load is the bow-mounted optoelectronic station Multi-mission Optronic Stabilised Payload from IAI Tamam, which includes a high-resolution camera, an infrared camera and a laser pointer / range finder.